andrew/ultimate-awesome/README.md

 - [awesome-dev-study](https://github.com/fabiorbap/awesome-dev-study) - A repository with links that I use for development study.
 - [awesome-made-by-indonesian](https://github.com/fdciabdul/awesome-made-by-indonesian) - A list of project that is made by Indonesian.
 - [Awesome-Microsoft365](https://github.com/fmorrison42/Awesome-Microsoft365) - Links, Tools, Tips, and all kinds of awesomeness to help you navigate and administrate Microsoft 365.
+- [awesome-idtech4](https://github.com/friskthefallenhuman/awesome-idtech4) - A curated list of source ports/tools and plugins, for idTech4 Games.
 - [frontend-toolchain](https://github.com/Frontend-Layers/frontend-toolchain) - List of the useful resources for frontend development.
 Performance meteres, security, image compressors etc.
 - [awesome-fusion](https://github.com/fsn-dev/awesome-fusion) - A curated list of awesome Fusion resources.
 - [developer-portfolio-homepages](https://github.com/fu4303/developer-portfolio-homepages) - 👩‍🎤🚧 WIP 🚧 A collection of portfolio homepages for GitHub users I have found very helpful for various things.
 From creative, to blog articles to coding structure.